 Annual cash incentives are intended to motivate and reward named executive officers for achieving financial and strategy execution goals over a one-year period.
 The Committee determines annual cash incentive amounts based upon a number of factors including financial goals, strategy execution objectives, competitive data, and individual performance, as described in more detail below.
-While the Committee does primarily base annual cash incentive awards on performance against these objectives for the year, it retains discretion in determining actual bonus payouts.
+While the Committee does take into consideration performance against these objectives for the year, it retains discretion in determining actual bonus payouts.
 Annual cash incentives are typically paid in cash, but the Committee has discretion to pay a portion of the annual cash incentive in equity or other long-term incentives.
-In the case of Mr. Mulrooney and Mr. Heckman, the aforementioned factors are used to determine each of their aggregate incentive amounts which are then allocated among an annual cash incentive award and long-term incentive awards.
+In the case of Mr. Mulrooney and Mr. Heckman, the aforementioned factors are used to determine each of their aggregate incentive amounts which is then allocated among an annual cash incentive award and long-term incentive awards.